 - Documentation of your medications and their side effects

-No matter where you are in the Social Security disability application process, hiring a qualified disability attorney or advocate can be very helpful to your case.
+No matter where you are in the Social Security disability application process, hiring a qualified disability attorney or disability advocate can be very helpful to your neuropathy case.

-An experienced Social Security attorney will offer a free evaluation to help you determine if you have a case.
+A Social Security attorney can offer a free evaluation to help you determine if you have a case.
 Further, your representative will only get paid if you win your peripheral neuropathy claim.